 Parking on Fort Myers Beach

-Meters are monitored 9:00 am - 9:00 pm, seven days a week including all Holidays.
-B.A.S.E. personnel look for expired time limits, overtime parking, and parking violations (i.e. parking in the wrong direction).
+Parking spaces are monitored seven days a week including all holidays.
+Beach and Street Enforcement (BASE) personnel look for expired time limits, overtime parking, and parking violations (i.e. parking in the wrong direction.)

 Pay by Phone App

-The Passport Parking app can be used to pay for parking on the go without having to dig for coins or bills in over 300 parking spaces across Fort Myers Beach.
+The Passport Parking app can be used to pay for parking on the go without having to dig for coins or bills.
 Passport Parking is free to download through the App Store or Google Play.
-Users can also manage their parking at ppprk.com.
+Users can also manage parking at ppprk.com.

 - On the sidewalk